-exception flexmeasures.data.transactional.PartialTaskCompletionException flexmeasures.data.utils
+exception flexmeasures.data.transactional.PartialTaskCompletionException

 By raising this Exception in a task, no rollback will happen even if not everything was successful and the data which was generated will get committed.
 The task status will still be False, so the non-successful parts can be inspected.